marcelmazon/rosicrucian-literature/en/books/christ-or-buddha.md

 The Hindu body (and I speak of the Hindu because most of the Eastern religious teachings that reaches the Western World comes from the Hindu) is especially adapted to metaphysical thought, the ethers of his vital body are as yet loosely interwoven into his physical, and therefore negatively., receptive to spiritual impacts, it lacks the sturdier qualities that render it capable of coping with and mastering the external world.
 All worlds of nature must be conquered by man that he may carry back the full fruitage of experience to God who sent him forth.
 The lessons of this physical world are as essential as the spiritual.
 The Western brain and body are characterized by adaptability and fertility of resource, both necessary to material evolution.
 Because the ethers are closely interwoven in our physical bodies, the Eastern methods of development tend to derange the Westerner's faculties instead of spiritualizing them.
 This Western direction towards outward things has produced many significant results.
 Within its scope has evolved the science of psychology, which furnishes not only a field for scientific research and development, but has also given such an impetus to the practical application of Altruism that no modern civilization ignores the physical or hygienic welfare of its people.
 To the knowledge of this and other branches of science the Western Wisdom Teaching of the Rosicrucians brings certain new and far-reaching explanations that furnish a reasonable solution to many of the problems of evolution.

-INVOLUTION, EVOLUTION, AND EPIGENESIS
+### <h3 id="involution-evolution-and-epigenesis">INVOLUTION, EVOLUTION, AND EPIGENESIS</h3>

 Besides presenting the theory of Involution of LIFE and the synchronous Evolution of FORM, the Western teaching includes a third factor, the Law of EPIGENESIS.
 Man is himself a factor in the building of his bodies.
 During antenatal life he works unconsciously, building in the "quintessence of former bodies"; later he begins to work consciously, and the more advanced he is, the better he can build.
 In each embodiment he does some ORIGINAL WORK, so that "there is an influx of new and original causes all the time," and this process of taking the initiative, of creating new possibilities of growth, is called "Epigenesis."
 This enables man to become a GENIUS and a co-worker with the Creative Hierarchies of the world.
 If evolution consisted merely in the unfoldment of germinal or latent possibilities, man could not thus become a creator.
 The Eastern teaching says nothing of this far-reaching principle.

 Soon after the promulgation of Darwin's theory of evolution certain objections were brought forward which have never been satisfactorily answered by science, but which receive a reasonable explanation in the Western Wisdom Teaching.
 These objections to the Darwinian theory of evolution are:

-1. THE ABSENCE OF DISCOVERED LINKS BETWEEN THE HIGHER APES AND MAN.
+1\.
+THE ABSENCE OF DISCOVERED LINKS BETWEEN THE HIGHER APES AND MAN.

 There is always movement in nature, and as man passed through the various kingdoms, he evolved and occupied forms adapted to each stage of development.
 "It is a law in nature that no one can inhabit a more efficient body than he is capable of building."
 When the form reaches the limit of its capacity for usefulness, it begins to degenerate, having served its purpose as a vehicle of growth.
 All along the way there were always some who refused to advance and were left behind as stragglers.
 As the pioneers passed into bodies better suited for further progress, the archetypal models of their outgrown and degenerating vehicles were taken up by the less evolved and by the stragglers, who in turn used them as stepping stones until the corresponding bodies crystallized beyond the possibility of the evolving life to ensoul them.
 Science speaks of the evolution of forms, but there is also this line of degenerating forms used by the less evolved and by the stragglers.
 The apes belong to the latter class, and instead of being the progenitors of man they are in reality stragglers occupying the degenerated forms once used by man.
 The Eastern teaching attributes their existence to the improper relations of primitive man with animals.

-2. THE STERILITY OF HYBRIDS
+2\.
+THE STERILITY OF HYBRIDS

 This is another problem in evolution passed over entirely by Eastern occultism, nor is it satisfactorily explained by science, but it receives a rational solution in the Western Wisdom Teaching.
 Briefly stated, it is this:

 Until the animals become ensouled by individual indwelling spirits endowed with reason to consciously or subconsciously guide them FROM WITHIN, Mother Nature wisely appoints a group spirit which guides them FROM WITHOUT in harmony with cosmic law; and that which we call "instinct" is a manifestation of this group spirit's wisdom.
 When animals of different species mate, their progeny are not wholly under the control of either of the group spirits which guide their parents.
 If hybrids were able to propagate, the issue would be still further removed from the group spirit's guidance and control; it would be a helpless waif on the sea of life, having neither instinct nor reason.
 Therefore the group spirits beneficently withhold the seed atom necessary to fertilization from hybrids, which are therefore sterile.

 The scientifically observed fact of "haemolysis," or destruction of blood when unnaturally mixed also has an important bearing on this subject.
 This is fully elucidated in THE ROSICRUCIAN COSMO-CONCEPTION to which students desiring to thoroughly investigate the matter will do well to refer.

-3. THE MORAL AND MENTAL SUPREMACY OF MAN OVER ANIMALS.
+3\.
+THE MORAL AND MENTAL SUPREMACY OF MAN OVER ANIMALS.

 This fact, so apparent that it cannot escape the notice of the most superficial observer, is not clearly explained by Eastern occultism, but receives thorough and logical treatment in the Western Wisdom Teaching of the Rosicrucians.